12 Best Hikes in Oahu Hawaii-Map Included

 difficulty level difficult

 Prepare: Be prepared for a challenging trail, that will have you climbing waterfalls.
-Wear your best hiking shoes, bring food and water, have a Booking.com
+Wear your best hiking shoes, bring food and water, have a lightweight rain jacket, and have a map.

 Hiking the West Side of O’ahu